kokkinosg/excel_to_ADO/README.md

     createWorkItem(childType, childTitle, acceptanceCriteria, parentId, "Hierarchy-Reverse")
         •	This creates the work item and links it to its parent when parentId is not null.
 	6. Output progress — AdoRESTClient prints a success line with the new work-item ID for every row processed.

+# Disclaimer
+The PAT has been revoked.
+I just let it as an example of how it looks like.